Before bringing this large, wild-looking cat into their homes, a lot of owners first ask, can Maine Coons be house cats?

 7. Outdoor Cats Are Bad For The Environment

-Over the past century alone, cats have been responsible for dozens of extinctions of local wildlife, and they pose a particular danger to birds.
+Over the past century alone, cats have been responsible for dozens of extinction of local wildlife, and they pose a particular danger to birds.

 Even if you don’t think your cat is actually eating outdoor prey, it is likely still catching and killing animals for fun.